Gibbs’ Reflective Cycle

 7 Examples of Gibbs’ Reflective Cycle in the Workplace

-1. A project manager uses it after completing a project to analyze what went well, what could be improved, and create an action plan for future projects.
+1. A project manager uses it after completing a project to analyze what went well and what could be improved and create an action plan for future projects.

-2. A team holds a debrief session using the cycle to provide feedback and reflect on their coordination after hosting a major conference.
+2. A team holds a debriefing session using the cycle to provide feedback and reflect on their coordination after hosting a major conference.

 3. A marketing manager writes a personal reflection using the model after receiving negative feedback from a client.
 They analyze their approach and create a plan to improve client communications.

-4. An employee is coached through the cycle by their manager after making a serious error.
+4. After making a serious error, an employee’s manager coaches them through the cycle.
 They discuss the event, emotions, contributing factors, and preventative actions.

 5. A training program incorporates reflective assignments using Gibbs’ structure to help trainees process experiences and link theory to practice.

-6. After a major company change, managers facilitate group reflections using the 6 steps to gather employee feedback and adjust change management strategies.
+6. After a significant company change, managers facilitate group reflections using the six steps to gather employee feedback and adjust change management strategies.

 7. During performance reviews, employees self-reflect on accomplishments and areas for growth using the cycle model as a guide.